 What is RailCamp?
 RailCamp is a fun week long overnight camp for high-school students in railroads and rail history, preservation/restoration, and safety.
 RailCampers explore and experience real railroad facilities and equipment.
 The camp includes one day each of interpretive demonstration, roundhouse and locomotive shop operation, career orientation, wood and metal workshop restoration, and railroad operations.
 RailCampers get hands on activities in small groups (each RailCamp only has about twenty-four participants).
-It's a full week of railroading adventure.
-If you would like to have an idea of RailCamp from a camper's perspective, read this article by Grant Lilly, a two-time camper and DCNRHS member or read another article by a 2016 camper, Bill Didden.
+It’s a full week of railroading adventure.

 Where is RailCamp?
 RailCamp is held in East Newark, Delaware (RailCamp East) and Tacoma, Washington (RailCamp West).
 Lodging and meals are provided as part of the Program.

 When/where is the slot for the RailCamp Scholarship being sponsored by Washington, D.C.
 Chapter NRHS?
+2022 Camp: (Specify in your application if you have a preference for either camp).

 The G. Lawson Clark Memorial RailCamp Scholarship was set up as an annual scholarship by the Chapter’s Board of Directors in 1998 as a tribute to a long-time member and supporter of our organization.
 The purpose of the scholarship is to encourage young people to have an interest in railroads and their importance in America, past and present.
 The scholarship is awarded annually in the spring to a high-school student, usually from the Washington, D.C. area, that shows an interest and aptitude in railroads and history.